tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 [eks-gitops-example]: https://github.com/weaveworks/eks-gitops-example

+XXX: `eks-gitops-example` to be renamed to `eks-quickstart-app-dev`.

 Check `XXX` for a description of all the flags and options - blocked on <https://github.com/weaveworks/eksctl/pull/1140>.

 So after all this preface, what happens when we run the command?
-`eksctl` will check out the base-config (here we use a fork of the GitOps example config) in an empty sub-directory (`cluster-config`) of our local checkout of our `flux-get-started` fork.
+`eksctl` will check out the base-config (here we use a copy of the GitOps example config) in an empty sub-directory (`cluster-config`) of our local checkout of `flux-get-started`.

 All that is left now to get our cluster components managed by Flux is to commit them to our config repository: